Updated on 21 October 2014

 In what court was the original case held?

-Why did you not expect an adverse decision from the court on 30th October?
+Why did you not expect an adverse decision from the administrative court on 30 October 2012?

-On 4th September the State Commissioner’s Authority (an advisory sub-committee of the court) recommended that the administrative court had no power to entertain claims relating to the Concession Agreement.
+On 4 September 2012, the State Commissioner’s Authority (an advisory sub-committee of the court), recommended that the administrative court had no power to entertain claims relating to the Sukari Concession Agreement.
 We were advised by our legal counsel that there was no reasonable cause to expect any other outcome to the case.

-Following commercial discovery” of the Sukari deposit PGM and EMRA were required, under the terms of the Concession Agreement, to agree an area to convert to an exploitation lease which would then be subject to the approval of the Minister of Industry based on the feasibility study.
+Following “commercial discovery” of the Sukari deposit, Centamin’s wholly owned subsidiary, Pharaoh Gold Mines NL (“PGM”) and EMRA were required, under the terms of the Sukari Concession Agreement, to agree an area to convert to an exploitation lease which would then be subject to the approval of the Minister of Industry based on the feasibility study.
 A period of lengthy discussion and arbitration with EMRA then led to an eventual settlement agreement in 2005, where it was agreed that the lease be granted over an area of 160km2, which is where it stands today.
 At all times Centamin and its subsidiaries followed the appropriate procedures as laid down by Egyptian law and the terms of our Concession Agreement.
 The 160km2 lease was signed by the Minister of Petroleum (who had superseded by the Minister of Industry by the time the agreement was made) and other interested parties and we have an executed original lease document in our possession.
-This lease has been provided to the Supreme Court and the Supreme Court referred to it in giving its decision on 20th March 2013 to suspend execution of the 30th October decision.

-The written transcript of the 30th October decision was obtained during the weekend of 3rd November, and clarified the previous sources of confusion.
-As we had expected previously, the Court rejected any request to terminate or treat as invalid the Concession Agreement.
-It also made it clear that due process had been followed, to the extent that evidence was presented, in order to apply for an “exploitation” lease under the terms of the Concession Agreement.
+The Administrative Court rejected any request to terminate or treat as invalid the Sukari Concession Agreement.
+The Court also made it clear that due process had been followed, to the extent that evidence was presented, in order to apply for an “exploitation” lease under the terms of the Sukari Concession Agreement.
 However, the Court went on to say that sufficient evidence had not been submitted to it in order to demonstrate that the requisite ministerial approval had been obtained with regard to the grant of the 160km2 “exploitation” lease.

 Yes.
 Centamin is in possession of the executed original lease documentation which clearly shows that the Minister of Petroleum (the successor to the Minister of Industry at the time when the 160km2 lease was signed) granted the necessary approval.
-The Company is therefore surprised that this document was neither listed in the documents supplied to the Court, nor requested by the Court itself.
-As noted above, this lease has been provided to the Supreme Court and the Supreme Court referred to it in giving its decision on 20th March 2013 to suspend execution of the 30th October decision.
-As such the Company is confident that this matter will be resolved during the appeal process.
+The Company is therefore surprised that this document was neither listed in the documents supplied to the Administrative Court, nor requested by the Court itself.

-The Concession Agreement is itself an article of law.
-It was passed through a 1994 Act of Parliament as Law 222 and was properly executed through the correct channels/procedures, and not by President Mubarak or any individual Minister.
-We have at all times acted in compliance with both Egyptian law and the terms of the Concession Agreement.
-We have not been made aware of any reasonable argument by reference to which the Concession Agreement could be deemed invalid, and the court on the 30th October reached the same conclusion.
+The Concession Agreement was issued as Egyptian Law 222 of 1994 which was approved by Parliament and was properly executed through the correct channels/procedures, and not by President Mubarak or any individual Minister acting alone.
+We have at all times acted in compliance with both Egyptian law and the terms of the Sukari Concession Agreement.
+We have not been made aware of any reasonable argument by reference to which the Sukari Concession Agreement could be deemed invalid, and the court on the 30 October 2012 reached the same conclusion.

-How is law no.222 similar to, or different from, any other contracts awarded to international businesses in Egypt at that time?
+How is Egyptian Law No.222 similar to, or different from, any other contracts awarded to international businesses in Egypt at that time?

 Will mining operations be halted at Sukari as a result of the court case?

-Does EMRA share your view regarding the merits (or lack of) of the case?
+Does EMRA share your view regarding the merits (or lack thereof) of the case?

 Have any other appeals been lodged with the court?

-The Minister of Petroleum has lodged an appeal in support of our appeal.
-Also, in early 2013 the Minister publicly stated his belief that the terms of the Concession Agreement were fair, that the “exploitation” lease is valid and that he is sure the appeal ruling will be in our favour.
+The Minister of Petroleum has also lodged a robust appeal in support of our appeal.
+Also, in early 2013 the Minister publicly stated his belief that the terms of the Sukari Concession Agreement were fair, that the “exploitation” lease is valid and that he is sure the appeal ruling will be in our favour.
 In addition he stated his view that Egypt is not yet ready to do mining alone and needs the investment and expertise that Centamin brings to the country.
-We appreciate this strong show of support by the Minister.

 As might be expected, the claimant, Mr El Fakharany, has lodged papers with the court objecting to our appeal, though nothing new of substance has been raised by him.